What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Thursday 27th February: Altered Carbon season two

-Lengthy-awaited second run for the cyberpunk sequence based mostly on Richard Okay Morgan’s 2002 novel of the identical title, set in a somewhat dystopian future wherein folks’s consciousness may be downloaded into new our bodies… Watch on Netflix
+Lengthy-awaited second run for the cyberpunk sequence based mostly on Richard Ok Morgan’s 2002 novel of the identical identify, set in a somewhat dystopian future wherein folks’s consciousness may be downloaded into new our bodies… Watch on Netflix

 Wednesday 26th February: I Am Not Okay with This season one